Mrtracker-new/BAR_RYY/README.md

 ## How Does It Work?

-1. **Upload Your File**: Drag and drop whatever you want to secure
-2. **Set Your Rules**:
-   - How many times can it be viewed?
-   - Should it expire after some time?
-   - Need a password?
-   - View-only mode?
-3. **Seal It**: The app encrypts everything and creates a `.bar` file
+### You Get Two Options:

+**Option 1: Client-Side (Download File)** 📥
+1. Upload your file and set rules (expiry, password, etc.)
-4. **Share**: Download the `.bar` file and send it to whoever
+2. Download the encrypted `.bar` file
-5. **They Open It**: They upload the `.bar` file, enter password (if you set one), and boom - they get the file
-6. **Self-Destruct**: Once view limit is hit or time expires, the file destroys itself

-Each time someone views the file, it gets updated with a new view count.
-So you can't just keep using the same `.bar` file over and over (I learned that the hard way when fixing a bug 😂)
+3. Share it however you want (email, USB, cloud storage)
+4. Recipient uploads and decrypts it
+5. ⚠️ Note: View limits can't be enforced here (people can keep copies)

+**Option 2: Server-Side (Shareable Link)** 🔒
+1. Upload your file and set rules + view count limit
+2. Get a shareable link
+3. Share the link (copy/paste)
+4. Recipient clicks link to download
+5. ✅ View limits are PROPERLY enforced!
+File auto-destructs after max views

+### Why Two Modes?

+I discovered that with client-side `.bar` files, people can just keep the original file and use it unlimited times (whoops 😅).
+So I added server-side mode where the file stays on the server and view counts actually work!

+**TL;DR:**
+- Need strict view limits? → Use **Server-Side**
+- Want simple file sharing? → Use **Client-Side**

 ## The API (If You're Curious)

 The backend has a few endpoints:
 - `POST /upload` - Upload your file
-- `POST /seal` - Encrypt it and create the .bar file
+- `POST /seal` - Encrypt it and create the .bar file (supports both storage modes)
-- `GET /download/{bar_id}` - Download the .bar file
+- `GET /download/{bar_id}` - Download the .bar file (client-side mode)
+- `GET /share/{token}` - Access server-side files with proper view tracking
-- `POST /decrypt-upload` - Decrypt a .bar file (this is what the frontend uses)
+- `POST /decrypt-upload` - Decrypt a .bar file (client-side mode)

 You can check out the full API docs at `http://localhost:8000/docs` when running.